MCAT Master Study Plan: 3 months, 300 hours, and 2,000+ practice questions

 How this Study Plan is Different

 A lot of people try studying for the MCAT in the same way: linearly.
 They do content review first, studying chapter by chapter as you would for a regular class exam and figure they’ll start practicing later when they feel ready.
-This is not a winning strategy for MCAT prep, because the MCAT is different from any test you’ve ever taken before.
+This is not a winning strategy because the MCAT is different from any test you’ve ever taken before.